5 perspectives of sustainability in the flexible workspace industry!

 The flexible workspace industry is heavily marketed as promoting its green environmental credentials and low carbon footprint, championing less commuting, LED lighting, green teams, roof gardens and electric car charging points.

-But there are many elements to sustainability and not just those relating to the buildings that people work in.
-The dictionary definition of sustainability is ‘the ability to maintain at a certain rate or level’ and this can fall into three areas – economic, social and / or environmental.
-To me, this translates as ‘optimum performance and efficiency’, it’s about balance.
+But there are many elements to sustainability and not just those relating to the buildings that people work in and they can fall into three areas – economic, social and / or environmental.
+To me, it’s all about ‘optimum performance and efficiency’, it’s about balance.

 What about sustaining energy and productivity, the wellbeing and creativity that your members and teams can benefit from in your workspace?
 Ultimately this helps both member businesses and your flexible workspace business to succeed

 Let’s look at the benefits and positive impacts of sustainability in the flexible workspace industry from various perspectives, here are my top five:

 - Given reliable & transparent connectivity and infrastructure enables better engagement and connectivity with your team and your clients

 - Sense of community & belonging that you might not get working from home boosts morale and energy

 - Networks, skills & expertise that you might not otherwise have access to